 Credit Hours: 2.5 Type of Credit: 2 Lecture / 0.5 Lab Clock Hours: 45 Hrs.
-Prerequisite: AT 502.2 Co-requisite: N/A

 Hospital Based Acupuncture is a course where students will learn the communication and practices involved in a hospital environment.
 Students will have direct access to EMR training, scheduling, as well as, hospital language and hierarchy.